Pixens/Cashapp-Payment-Tracker-Sellix/README.md

 - Install python, open the terminal and type `pip install -r requirements.txt`
 - Then type `python main.py`

-OR

-- Go to `releases` and download the compiled version.
-- Run `main.exe`

 P.S:
 - Please leave a star for my efforts of explaining to so well :)
 - log.py is just print because I don't want the logs with skids